devoncarew/firehose/README.md

 ## Integrating this tool into a repo

-- create a `PUB_CREDENTIALS` action 'Repository secret' on your repo; this should contain the contents of your Pub oauth credentials file
+- create a repository secret on your repo called `PUB_CREDENTIALS`; this should contain the contents of your Pub oauth credentials file
-- configure your repo to squash commits when merging PRs (otherwise this action will run for each separate commit in a PR when merged)
+- configure your repo to squash commits when merging PRs; otherwise this action will run for each separate commit in a PR when merged
 - copy the .github/workflows/publish.yaml file to your repo
 - update that file to invoke this tool via pub global activate (i.e., `dart pub global activate firehose`; `dart pub global run firehose`)